surifirstpin/biplus_documentation/DatabaseConnection.md

 ## SSH

-- If you want to connect Bi+ SSH tunnel with same database host,you need to provide the following information to BiPlus analyst:
+ **If you want to connect Bi+ SSH tunnel with same database host,you need to provide the following information to BiPlus analyst:**
   - IP address or DNS name of the database server
   - SSH port of the database server
   - Database port number
+  -

-- If connecting with separate database host then you need to provide following information to your BI Plus analyst:
+**If connecting with separate database host then you need to provide following information to your BI Plus analyst:**
   - IP address or DNS name of the database server as seen from the   tunnel server
   - Database port number as seen from the tunnel server
   - IP address or DNS name of the tunnel server as seen from the public internet